-At least annually, the Investment Committee reviews TRL's investment strategy; this is based on four key principles, to:
+At least annually, the Investment Committee reviews TRL's investment strategy which is based on the following key principles, to:

-- 1. preserve capital;

-- 2. increase surplus;

-- 3. maintain liquidity; and

-- 4. optimise after tax total return on investments, subject to 1 to 3 above.
+- 1. preserve capital, increase surplus and maintain liquidity; and - 2. optimise after tax total return on the investments, subject to objective 1 above.

-TRL's investment strategy forms the basis of the mandate given to TRL's investment managers (BlackRock).
-BlackRock manages TRL's fixed income investment portfolio in line with the agreed investment mandate provided to it.
+TRL's investment strategy forms the basis of the investment mandate given to TRL's investment manager, BlackRock.
 The mandate includes limits on certain classes and types of investments, restriction on investments in certain industries, sector and geographical limits and a prohibited list of companies which would result in excessive concentration of underwriting and investment risk.
 The execution of TRL's investment strategy is subject to ongoing monitoring and scrutiny by the Investment Committee.

-TRL holds two ETFs which represent approximately 5.7% of the total investment portfolio at 31 December 2020 (2019: 4.8%).
+TRL holds two ETFs which represent approximately 7% of the investment portfolio (excluding cash) at 31 December 2021 (2020: 5.7%).
 These were purchased taking into account the liquidity requirements of TRL along with the nature and timing of insurance liabilities.
-While the purchase of ETFs introduces some additional volatility to the investment portfolio, this remains within the TRL Board approved investment appetite and strategy.
+While ETFs introduce some additional volatility to the investment portfolio, this remains within the TRL Board approved investment appetite and strategy.

-During 2020, there were no material changes to TRL's market risk profile.
 TRL continues to have a material risk concentration to the US Government which is managed through ongoing review and monitoring by the TRL Investment Committee and TRL's investment managers.